boomcamp/WP-Final-Project/README.md

 ### Employees Menu:

 1.)
-Request Policy - The policy for requesting a leave
+Request Policy - The policy for requesting a leave.

 2.)
-My Leave(s) - The page that displays leave information including Approved, Pending and Rejected within a year "leaves should be editable"
+My Leave(s) - The page that displays leave information including Approved, Pending and Rejected within a year `leaves should be editable`.

 3.)
-My Leave Balance - the leave balances include leave taken the previous month, but do not include any leave taken during the current pay period
+My Leave Balance - The leave balances it includes leave taken the previous month, but do not include any leave taken during the current pay period.

 4.)
-Request a Leave - Request form to be filled up by the employee
+Request a Leave - Request form to be filled up by an employee.

 ```
 Date filed: Date today
 Project Manager(s)/Supervisor: (Can select multiple managers or supervisors)
-Type : Absent/Leave
+Type : (Leave without pay(absent) or Leave with pay(Vacation/Sick/Maternity etc.))
-Reasons:
+Reasons: (A valid leave reason)
 Leave Balance: (If type is absent do not display leave balance, should also have an information that it will be deducted once leave request approved)
 Duration: (Nos. of leave days)
 Status: (Default is Pending)